ramin-xanif-muslim/animated-portfolio/README.md

 - Understanding of RESTful APIs and asynchronous JavaScript (Promises, async/await).
 - Ability to write clean, maintainable, and scalable code.

-## Projects
-Here are some of the projects I've worked on:

-1. [Project Name](link-to-project) - Brief description of the project.
-2. [Project Name](link-to-project) - Brief description of the project.
-3. [Project Name](link-to-project) - Brief description of the project.

-## Experience
-- [Company Name](link-to-company) - Position (Month Year - Present)
-  - Description of responsibilities and achievements.
-- [Company Name](link-to-company) - Position (Month Year - Month Year)
-  - Description of responsibilities and achievements.

-## Education
-- Bachelor's/Master's Degree in Computer Science/Software Engineering (Year)
-- Any relevant certifications or online courses completed.

 ## Contact
 Feel free to reach out to me via [email](ramin.ramiz.oglu1@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/ramin-kerimov-3b8a75291/).